Emotional and Psychological Trauma

 - Do you believe that you could grow to trust the therapist?

-Treatment for psychological and emotional trauma
+Treatment for trauma

 Somatic experiencing focuses on bodily sensations, rather than thoughts and memories about the traumatic event.
 By concentrating on what’s happening in your body, you can release pent-up trauma-related energy through shaking, crying, and other forms of physical release.